ikhsanhabibi/learn-ruby/README.md

 - to install, manage, work with ruby env
 - source ~/.rvm/scripts/rvm
 - install : \curl -sSL https://get.rvm.io | bash -s stable

+# Atom setttings
+- indent tab : default 2
+- theme: ayu mirage
+- atom runner : ctrl+R
+- Atom beautify (Rubocop) : sudo gem install rubocop

+# Run on the Terminal
+- ruby example.rb (filename)

+# IRB (Interactive Ruby Shell) : Sandbox
+- command per line
+- exit/quit : ctrl+C

+# RAPL
+- read
+- evaluate
+- print
+- loop

+# Code example on irb console
+- irb(main):001:0> 3+2
+- => 5 //output
+- => nil // not returning something

+# RubyGems
+- RubyGems is a package manager for the Ruby programming language that provides a standard format for distributing Ruby programs and libraries, a tool designed to easily manage the installation of gems, and a server for distributing them.

+# Variables
+- ref to an object, example: string
+- not an object, but placeholder for an object
+- dynamically typed
+- right side of the equal sign is ALWAYS evaluated first
+- lowercase with underscore
+- space not allowed
+- case sensitive
+- don't use reserved keywords